-The Commercial and Sales Manager for Corn Exchange Newbury and 101 Outdoor Arts Creation Space is a proud performer turned ticketing professional.
+The Ticketing Operations Manager for Selladoor Worldwide is a proud performer turned ticketing professional.
 Here, Samuel reflects on the qualities he admires most in people, his most prized possession, the places he would love to live and how an INTIX professional development grant is changing his career and his life.

 * * * * *

 I admire people who ruffle feathers but don’t pluck them.
 People who aren’t going to just go with the flow.
 Salmon swimming upstream.
 There are a few individuals and they all tend to be people who stand out from the crowd.

 What is the quality you like most in a person?

 Openness and willingness to change.
 Willingness to be honest.
 Willingness to try something new.
 Anyone with an open mind and open heart because I think those are the people who drive our industry forward.